vtexdocs/help-center-content/docs/known-issues/en/orderform-not-resilient-to-changes-in-itemattachment-and-offerings.md

 ---
-title: orderForm not resilient to changes in itemAttachment and offerings
+title: 'orderForm not resilient to changes in itemAttachment and offerings'
 id: 2pNOpx38Dca7HBomTZBdAD
 status: PUBLISHED
 createdAt: 2022-01-05T20:40:21.829Z